 Cision® Unveils Intelligent Enhancements for Global Communications Support

-New Cision Communications Cloud® features include enhanced localization and improved sentiment via machine learning
+New Cision Communications Cloud® features include enhanced localisation and improved sentiment via machine learning

-CHICAGO, April 17, 2018 /PRNewswire/ -- To best serve global organizations with cross-regional comms teams, Cision today announced continued improvements to the localization of its Cision Communications Cloud user interface.
-The latest enhancements allow communicators to identify influencers across regions, craft and manage localized campaigns, and attribute value across relevant media channels.
-In addition, innovative machine learning enhancements empower communicators to glean detailed insights on message sentiment.
+CHICAGO, April 17, 2018 /PRNewswire/ -- To best serve global organisations with cross-regional comms teams, Cision announced today continued improvements to the localisation of its Cision Communications Cloud user interface.
+The latest enhancements allow communicators to identify influencers across regions, craft and manage localised campaigns, and attribute value across relevant media channels.
+In addition, innovative machine learning enhancements empower users to glean detailed insights on message sentiment.

 The Cision Comms Cloud™ delivers a comprehensive, end-to-end platform for comms teams to manage their entire campaign workflow.
-Now, organizations can work more effectively with localized teams and improve influencer targeting through the following capabilities:
+Now, organisations can work more effectively with localised teams and improve successful influencer targeting through the following capabilities:

-- Localized User Interface and Influencer Outreach: While the user interface is already multilingual, supporting the English, French, German, and Dutch languages, new enhancements now make it possible for the Cision Comms Cloud UI to be fully translated and localized for any market.
+- Localised UI and influencer outreach: While the user interface is already multilingual, supporting the English, French, German, and Dutch languages, new enhancements now make it possible for the Cision Comms Cloud UI to be fully translated and localised for any market.
 In addition, comms pros can now also filter Cision Database searches by language and region to easily identify the most relevant contacts for influencer outreach.

-Combined, Cision's latest enhancements enable communicators to effectively scale earned media efforts, implement impactful influencer outreach and leverage audience sentiment to craft and optimize campaigns, reaching targeted audiences.
+Combined, Cision's latest enhancements enable communicators to effectively scale earned media efforts, implement impactful influencer outreach and leverage audience sentiment to craft and optimise campaigns, meaning that they reach specific targeted audiences.
 Current Cision Comms Cloud clients can contact their account representatives for more information about these new features.
 To learn more about the Cision Comms Cloud click here.

 About Cision